Leleute/ProjetReact/README.txt

 Our group has done the "admin" bonus
-Admin are allowed to :
+Admins are allowed to :
 - delete users (that are not others admins)
 - delete transfer (that does not include an other admin as part of the transfer) data of the admins of or database are :